 Often they don’t use a CRM, they don’t track anything.
 So, they don’t know how to move this opportunity from one stage to the next.

-What makes it super frustrating is you can have five people on a sales team and they all have their own way of selling and sales mindset.
-There’s no process so a sales leader can never go, what stage is that opportunity.
+What makes it super frustrating is you can have five people on a sales team, and they all have their own way of selling and sales mindset.
+Therefore, there’s no process, so a sales leader can never go; what stage is that opportunity.
 Oh, I’m in stage three.
 Oh, I’m in stage four.
 But your stage three is not the same as that person’s stage four.

 What sustains training?

 Beyond sales training, the team needs to return to an environment that actually reinforces what they learned.

-That’s where sales leadership comes in.
+Subsequently, that’s where sales leadership comes in.
 So, does leadership know what we covered?
-Do they follow it up with weekly sales team meetings reinforcing what was covered in the session.
-Checking in to see how they’re doing with the new skills.
+Do they follow it up with weekly sales team meetings reinforcing what was covered in the session?
+Therefore, checking in to see how they’re doing with the new skills.

 We also follow up all of our training with videos, blog posts, articles, slide decks every single week that reinforces what we covered in the training.
 This is what helps to reinforce the training and sales mindset.

-How does having a good sales mindset help you in life?
+How does a strong sales mindset help you in life?